 Lab64, a new electrical engineering laboratory and workspace located on the bottom floor of Packard, held its grand opening October 19.
-The workspace, also known as the Packard makerspace, is open 24 hours, seven days a week for any Stanford students interested in building electronics.
+The workspace, also known as the Packard makerspace, is open 24 hours, seven days a week for any Stanford community member interested in building electronics.

 The full space consists of a series of rooms in Packard that have been retooled expressly as a makerspace.
 Cleaned out and filled with various electronic equipment, the walls are for writing on and brainstorming ideas.

 Students of all majors can use the space after they view a short lab safety presentation and email the Lab64 manager.
-To further promote safety, lab64 has a buddy system that requires students to work in pairs when they use the space.
+Lab64 is also available for Stanford staff, faculty and resarchers.
+To further promote safety, lab64 has a buddy system that requires lab64 makers to work in pairs when they use the space.